Wednesday 31 July 2019

 Copyright MARVEL COMICS

 I restarted with issue #590, but #601 was the last to feature the better printing, as the following week, it started using slightly cheaper paper for the insides, and what's more, the height of the comic shrunk by nearly an inch.
 However, it now had more pages (36 as opposed to 32) and more of them were in colour, so I suppose it was a fair trade-off.
-For some unaccountable reason, I missed three issues (there may've been more, but if so, I acquired them so far back that I've now forgotten not having them), which I eventually managed to track down nearly 34 years after the fact.
+For some unaccountable reason, I missed three issues (there may've been more, but if so, I acquired them so far back I've now forgotten not having them), which I eventually managed to track down nearly 34 years after the fact.
 (In case you're wondering, they were #607, 610, and #615.)

 When I get time, I'll scan all 32 issues and do another cover gallery for you.
 Is that something you'd like to see?
 Then say so in the comments section, frantic ones.